LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/02-EXO.md

 <sup>21</sup> Else, if thou wilt not let my people go, behold, I will send swarms [of flies] upon thee, and upon thy servants, and upon thy people, and into thy houses: and the houses of the Egyptians shall be full of swarms [of flies], and also the ground whereon they [are].
 <sup>22</sup> And I will sever in that day the land of Goshen, in which my people dwell, that no swarms [of flies] shall be there; to the end thou mayest know that I [am] the LORD in the midst of the earth.
 <sup>23</sup> And I will put a division between my people and thy people: to morrow shall this sign be.
-<sup>24</sup> And the LORD did so; and there came a grievous swarm [of flies] into the house of Pharaoh, and [into] his servants ’ houses, and into all the land of Egypt: the land was corrupted by reason of the swarm [of flies].
+<sup>24</sup> And the LORD did so; and there came a grievous swarm [of flies] into the house of Pharaoh, and [into] his servants’ houses, and into all the land of Egypt: the land was corrupted by reason of the swarm [of flies].
 <sup>25</sup> And Pharaoh called for Moses and for Aaron, and said, Go ye, sacrifice to your God in the land.
 <sup>26</sup> And Moses said, It is not meet so to do; for we shall sacrifice the abomination of the Egyptians to the LORD our God: lo, shall we sacrifice the abomination of the Egyptians before their eyes, and will they not stone us?
-<sup>27</sup> We will go three days ’ journey into the wilderness, and sacrifice to the LORD our God, as he shall command us.
+<sup>27</sup> We will go three days’ journey into the wilderness, and sacrifice to the LORD our God, as he shall command us.
 <sup>28</sup> And Pharaoh said, I will let you go, that ye may sacrifice to the LORD your God in the wilderness; only ye shall not go very far away: intreat for me.
 <sup>29</sup> And Moses said, Behold, I go out from thee, and I will intreat the LORD that the swarms [of flies] may depart from Pharaoh, from his servants, and from his people, to morrow: but let not Pharaoh deal deceitfully any more in not letting the people go to sacrifice to the LORD.
 <sup>30</sup> And Moses went out from Pharaoh, and intreated the LORD.
 <sup>31</sup> And the LORD did according to the word of Moses; and he removed the swarms [of flies] from Pharaoh, from his servants, and from his people; there remained not one.
 <sup>32</sup> And Pharaoh hardened his heart at this time also, neither would he let the people go.

 ## Chapter 9

 <sup>1</sup> Then the LORD said unto Moses, Go in unto Pharaoh, and tell him, Thus saith the LORD God of the Hebrews, Let my people go, that they may serve me.